-107. As discussed in the Consultation Paper, one of the reasons for exempting regulated clients from the application of the proposed Regulated CFA Requirement is that the OTC derivative transactions entered into by a regulated client will likely be subject to regulations similar to those applicable to transactions entered into by a regulated CFA.
-The regulations which apply to transactions entered into by regulated persons, however, may not necessarily apply to transactions between professional investors and unregulated CFAs.
+107. As discussed in the Consultation Paper, one of the reasons for exempting regulated clients from the application of the proposed Regulated CFA Requirement is that the OTC derivative transactions entered into by a regulated client will likely be subject to regulations similar to those applicable to transactions entered into by a regulated Persons, however, may not necessarily apply to transactions between professional investors and unregulated CFAs.
 Therefore, we maintain our view that the regulated client exemption will not be expanded to include the suggested types of clients.